 What Have We Learned Previously?

 If we have learned one thing during the financial crisis, it is that fighting the Fed was the worst type of trade because the most recent bull rally lasted over a decade.
 Now, with the Fed restarting the QE program, the chances are that the gold price may start to skyrocket once again once the dust has fully settled—meaning the current volatility dies down.
 Remember, during the financial crisis, when the Fed launched their QE packages, we experienced a massive rally in the price of gold almost reaching the $1900 mark.
+(More on gold trading)

 As for the equity markets, I think we still need to be a little patient, but we need to be ready to react.
 This means that we need to see some economic prints out of China as well as the US.
 At the same time, I think it is also about time for investors to start preparing their shopping lists and looking out for stocks that are down by over 50%.

-Currency Price Action In forex prices, the dollar index faced its biggest blow due to the Fed’s reaction.
+Currency Price Action In forex trading, the dollar index faced its biggest blow due to the Fed’s reaction.
 The initial reaction was a downward move and the Euro became the apple of the eye for every forex investor because the European Central Bank hasn’t cut the interest rate during its recent meeting.
 The ECB interest rate is already sitting in the sub-zero territory, and everyone else is playing catch up by slashing their interest rates.
 Staying long on the dollar index may not be the best idea.